 See All Bespoke Unit Shoe Style Guides

 Our current favourite penny loafers by a country mile, the Cohens by Beckett Simonon are elegant and well designed.
-Retailing at $200, they’re very affordable and constructed with a Blake Stitch.
+Retailing at $200, they’re very affordable and constructed with a Blake Stitch as well as Argentinian calfskin leather.

 Read More: Beckett Simonon Cohen Penny Loafer Review